-ARA members endorse the Adaptation Research for Impact Principles, which emphasise that action research needs to be demand-driven and user-centred.
+ARA members endorse the Adaptation Research for Impact Principles, which emphasise that action-oriented research needs to be demand-driven and user-centred.
 Consultative processes put these principles into practice by identifying research and knowledge needs in a user-driven manner and ensuring investments in research are effectively targeted.

-Effective action research requires transdisciplinary and collaborative networks.
+Effective action-oriented research requires transdisciplinary and collaborative networks.
 However, existing networks are often narrow and representative of specific sectors/groups.
 Our co-creation activities broaden the range of institutions and organisations that engage in funding, supporting, and carrying out adaptation research for impact.

 We engage on behalf of ARA members with the UNFCCC processes and bodies, including the Conference of the Parties (COP).
 We also contribute to the knowledge base of loss and damage.

 These engagements enable us to work with international bodies through to local organisations, and within the public and private sectors, to create and strengthen linkages between adaptation research and action.

 We aim to work with, and in support of, key on-going adaptation initiatives in the areas of science, policy, and practice.